 The department of Electrical Engineering and Computer Science of UCI offers wonderful opportunities to researchers interested in Cyber-physical System (CPS).
 I am particularly interested in working with Prof. Mohammad Al Faruque in his Advanced Integrated Cyber Physical Systems (AICPS) lab where Cyber-physical Energy Systems (CPES) are developed.
 Energy management-as-a-service, CPS security all these coincide well with my research interest.
 I believe, with the extensive and detailed course work, conglomeration of highly capable professors and avant-garde research facilities, UCI gives me the perfect platform to exercise and excel in my research endeavors as well as equip me with knowledge and expertise to pursue a career in academia and research.

+Comment: Overall SOP seems very good.
+Use 11pt font.
+Number of words seem OK.